s17n/WorkflowScripts/README.md

 This project contains scripts helping me to automate my daily tasks.

-On technical level each script can be considered as an isolated solution - with the purpose of doing one specific thing well.
+On technical level each script can be considered as a very specific but isolated solution - with the purpose of doing one thing well.
 On functional level the real power comes with integration in daily routines / workflows.

 ## Table of Content